Minneapolis and St. Paul are great places to visit in the Midwest.

 Attend a free concert or performance

-The Twin Cities are home to numerous free outdoor concerts and performances throughout the year, including the Music in the Parks series, the Twin Cities Jazz Festival, and the Como Park Summer Concert Series.
+The Twin Cities have many free outdoor concerts and performances all year, such as Music in the Parks, the Twin Cities Jazz Festival, and the Como Park Summer Concert Series.

 Visit the Walker Art Center